nameisrahul/EXPENSE-TRACKER/README.md

 **Trackin History**
   Records the history of expenses.
 It contains fields such as current_balance (linked to CurrentBalance model), amount, expense_type, description, and created_at.
 - Step 3: **Migrations and database sync:** After defining the models, generate and apply migrations to create corresponding database tables by running the following python commands **"python manage.py makemigrations"** and **"python manage.py migrate"**
-- Step 4: Admin panel registration: To interact with the defined models in admin interface register them in admin.py file by importin the models and executing the following line "admin.site.register(model name)"
+- Step 4: Admin panel registration (optional): To interact with the defined models in admin interface register them in admin.py file by importing the models and executing the following line "admin.site.register(model name)"
 - Step 5 :
   - Views and Template updating:
        -  Open index.html located in the templates directory and add a form to allow users to submit expenses